biorack/metatlas/DEVELOP.rst

 the `nox documentation <https://nox.thea.codes/>`_ for more information on running tests.

 Metatlas makes use of `pre-commit <https://pre-commit.com/>`_ to manage pre-commit git hooks.
 The hooks are automatically updated when the default nox test suite runs.
-These hooks check that the diff of the code to be committed passes `flake8  <https://flake8.pycqa.org/>`_ along with a few other minor tests (see .pre-commit-config.yaml).
 The flake8 parameters have been modified to allow for a maximum line length of 110 characters.

 The current tests are in ./tests and while the tests are substantial, there is still a lot of code not being tested.
 The "system_tests" uses